Tower Building (Richmond, Virginia): History

 The Scott's Addition neighborhood of Richmond was a sparsely populated residential district during the early 20th century, but as suburban development spread outwards from the city center during the 1940s, much of the area was rezoned for commercial use.
 In 1953, the 843 ft WTVR TV Tower was completed, becoming the world's second-tallest lattice tower after the Eiffel Tower.

 In 1959, a corporation formed by two local businessmen purchased a lot across the street from the tower for the price of roughly $50,000.
 Having decided to put rental office space on the site, they hired Richmond architect David Warren Hardwicke to design the building.
 Hardwicke chose the International style, which often foregoes ornamentation in favor of highlighting a building's geometric structure.

 The building's construction was of prestressed concrete.
 It was designed with two prominent features that focused on overcoming issues with excessive heat at the site.
 The building's two floors of offices are situated atop piers and raised one story above the ground.
 The space beneath the building therefore provided a shaded parking lot for its tenants, and the offices were reached via a centrally located elevator.
-Additionally, the exterior of the building was covered with a brise soleil consisting of bricks laying at right angles from each other.
+Additionally, the exterior of the building was covered with a brise soleil consisting of bricks lying at right angles from each other.
 This brickwork created a solar screen that insulated the interior offices from the sun.

 Named the Tower Building after the nearby communications tower, the office building was the home of 17 insurance companies by four years after opening.
 The structure served as rental office space into the 21st century.
 In 2005, the surrounding Scott's Addition district was listed to the National Register of Historic Places (NRHP); the Tower Building, having been built after the district's period of significance, was a non-contributing resource.
 The building itself was listed to the NRHP in 2017.
 In 2018, it underwent a renovation and reopened as an upscale apartment building called Hardwicke House.